Doctor Foster star pulls out of play

 She said she had hoped to return to the stage for the final performance on Saturday but was told by her doctor she should not "put myself through it and risk getting ill again".

-"This show has taken it's toll on me," she said.
+"This show has taken its toll on me," she said.

 "You as the audience experience it once and always say how you are moved and drained by it.
 We as performers always think we can push through and carry on but sometimes we just can't."